eclab/grains/memoir/README.md

 ## Length of Time

 The length of the recording varies depending on the setting of POT 3 when recording is initiated.
 POT 3 can be 4, 8, 12, 16, 20, 24, 28, or 32 seconds depending on setting (left to right).
+More seconds means coarser granularity in recording.
 GRAINS has no way of indicating that recording has finished; you either wait it out or send a PLAY TRIGGER.

 Playback is similarly 4 ...
 32 seconds depending on the setting of POT 3.
 This means that you can record 4 seconds of data and then stretch it over 32 seconds (or record 32 seconds of data and compress it to 4!)